-If you have any questions about this report or concerning your water utility, please contact Cathy Goolsby at 601-824-4579.
-We want our valued customers to be informed about their water utility.
-If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the first and third Monday of each month at 6:00 p.m. at the Brandon City Hall Board Room.
+We want our valued customers to be informed about their water services.
+If you have any questions about this report or concerning your water utility, please contact Darion Warren or Carly Dearman at 601-824-4579.
+If you would like to learn more, please attend any of our regularly scheduled board meetings held on the first and third Mondays of each month at 6:00 p.m. at the Brandon Municipal Complex Board Room located at 1000 Municipal Drive, Brandon, Mississippi.